camara94/introduction_to_tensorflow_ai/README.md

 * parameter **batch_size**: it allows us to train size by size.

 * parameter **class_mode**: it allows us to indicate for example label wil **binary** tow **classes**

+## Code To detection After Use Image Generator